-The highest mountain in Queensland and the fourth highest on the Australian continent, it’s 70 kilometres south of Cairns and lies within Wooroonooran National Park and the Wet Tropics World Heritage Area.
+The highest mountain in Queensland and the fourth highest on the Australian continent, Mount Bartle Frere is 70 kilometres south of Cairns and lies within Wooroonooran National Park and the Wet Tropics World Heritage Area.

 It rises so abruptly from sea to summit that climbing Bartle Frere is a journey through rainforest zones more biodiverse than anywhere else in Australia.

 The Wet Tropics has more than 2800 plant species and a third of Australia’s 315 animals species, including more than 200 listed as threatened.

-Queensland Parks & Wildlife Service (QPWS) recommends that “only experienced and extremely fit bushwalkers” attempt the trail – but there are ways to make the walk more manageable.
+Queensland Parks & Wildlife Service (QPWS) recommends that “only experienced and extremely fit bushwalkers” attempt the trail but there are ways to make the walk more manageable.

 The hardest, most direct and most popular way to climb Bartle Frere is to start and finish at Josephine Falls.

 Start at Josephine Falls, walk three kilometres to Big Rock campsite at Majuba Creek, stay overnight and walk to the top and back (carrying just a daypack) the next day.

-There’s another campsite near the summit, but even in summer it can get freezing up there and campfires aren’t allowed because it’s a national park.
+There’s another campsite near the summit but even in summer it can get freezing up there and campfires aren’t allowed because it’s a national park.

 The third way to do the walk, and the way I did it, is to follow an up-and-over route that starts at an altitude of 700 metres on the western, Atherton Tablelands side of Bartle Frere and descends the mountain’s eastern slopes to Josephine Falls.

-Note: The QPWS discourages visitors from taking this route without a guide because it’s easy to get lost or bogged on the backroads leading to the start of the track, you have to leave your car in remote country and there’s the hassle of transfers when you finish.)
+Note: The QPWS discourages visitors from taking this route without a guide because it’s easy to get lost or bogged on the backroads leading to the start of the track, you have to leave your car in remote country and there’s the hassle of transfers when you finish.

 It was still dark when my guide picked me up from my Cairns hotel in his 4WD, but the sky began to lighten as we drove up the western side of Bartle Frere and it was 6.30am by the time we started walking.

 We passed massive trees pulled to the forest floor by strangler figs, bright orange bracket fungus the size of dinner plates and ankle-high forests of tiny ferns where leeches waved on leaf ends trying to make contact.

 The world became enveloped in a fine mist that grew wetter as we climbed into the clouds – and a cloud forest.

 If you’re lucky enough to be there on one of the Bartle Frere’s rare clear days, you’ll be able to see the entire Atherton Tablelands and even the Great Barrier Reef from the summit.

 The mountain was named, by the way, by George Elphinestone Dalrymple, leader of an expedition along the coast in 1873, after Sir Henry Bartle Frere, the then president of the Royal Geographical Society in London and the British governor of Cape Town in South Africa.

-Of course the Noongyanbudda Ngadjon who had long lived as hunter-gatherers around the upper Russell River and in the foothills already had a name for it – Chooreechillum – though they rarely visited the summit, believing it to be inhabited by the spirits of their long-dead ancestors.
+Of course, the Noongyanbudda Ngadjon who had long lived as hunter-gatherers around the upper Russell River and in the foothills already had a name for it – Chooreechillum – though they rarely visited the summit, believing it to be inhabited by the spirits of their long-dead ancestors.

 While we put on beanies, scarves and fleeces (in Far North Queensland!), my guide and I read a small plaque commemorating Christie Palmerston, a local explorer and prospector who, with the aid of the local indigenous people, became “the first white man to climb Mount Bartle Frere” on 26 October 1886.

-But getting to the summit proved to be easier than what came next: the descent of Bartle Frere’s infamously vertical eastern side.
+Getting to the summit proved to be easier than what came next: the descent of Bartle Frere’s infamously vertical eastern side.